FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/tokens-for-kubernetes-auth.md

 Here the token is provided to the microservices and they each validate the signature and the claims independently of the API gateway.
 You'll typically handle this with, in increasing order of effort and customizability:

 * a service mesh such as [Linkerd](https://linkerd.io/) or [Istio](https://istio.io/)
-* an ambassador container running NGINX plus an [token processing NGINX library](https://github.com/zmartzone/lua-resty-openidc) or a similar proxy
+* an ambassador container running NGINX plus an [token processing NGINX library](https://github.com/zmartzone/lua-resty-openidc) or a similar proxy like [airbag](https://github.com/Soluto/airbag)
 * the code embedded in a library in your microservice which can then validate the signature and claims

 For example, if using Istio, you'd apply this command to create a request authentication policy, which confirms information about who created the JWT and validates the signature of the JWT.